dotnet-restore - Restores the dependencies and tools of a project.

 app1 project found in the given path:

-Restore the dependencies and tools for the project in the current directory using the two file paths provided as the fallback sources:
+Restore the dependencies and tools for the project in the current directory using the two file paths provided as sources:

 Restore dependencies and tools for the project in the current directory and shows only errors in the output: